teticio/deej-ai.online-app/README.md

 * Client-side caching with service workers and server-side caching using Redis.
 * PWA (Progressive Web App) that can be installed on the desktop.
 * Automated unit tests and linting with Travis CI and / or GitHub Actions.
+* Electron desktop app ready to deploy to Snap, Windows and Mac App Stores.

 ---
 ## Installation